 Candidates may attend college or vocational programs and earn a certificate or associate degree.
 These credentials will make it easier for them to secure entry-level employment or acquire further training on the job.

-Graduating from an apprenticeship program is also viable because candidates don’t necessarily need a degree or certificate to start working as wind turbine mechanics in Arkansas.
+Graduating from an apprenticeship program is also viable because candidates don’t necessarily need a degree or certificate to start working as wind turbine technicians in Arkansas.
 Regardless of their training destinations, candidates are expected to learn key topics in the field, including wind turbine components, mechanical and braking systems, and hydraulic and electrical maintenance.

 Step 3: Certification & Employment